TheLazy-Dev/Credit-Suisse-Solution/README.md

 ## Credit-Suisse solution `November 2020`

-Every folder consists a readme file for questions and a solution file for working programming
+Every folder consists a readme file for questions and a solution file for working program